SDGforskning/sdg-strings/README.md

 ### Who has written these strings?

 You can find contributor information at the bottom of each file.
+This lists the main authors, and any specialists who have given input.

 This work is a continuation of the strings developed for the work [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).
 The release v.2019-12 contains strings for SDGs 1,2,3,7,13 & 14 developed for this work during 2019, and should be the same as those deposited openly on publication (tab format, published May 2020) which can be found in DataverseNO at https://doi.org/10.18710/98CMDR.